Frequently Asked Questions

 Q: Is there an admission fee?

 A: Thanks to the financial support of our donors, including a grant from the National Endowment for the Humanities, admission to the Center's art and museum galleries is free.
-However, becoming a member will help the Center continue fulfilling its mission of preserving and interpreting the history and cultures of the Northern Plains.
+However, becoming a member will help the Center continue fulfilling its mission of improving the quality of social and cultural life in the Northern Plains.

 Q: Is the Center part of Augustana University?

 A: Yes, the Center is a program of Augustana University, established by the University in 1970.

 Q: Can I bring a tour group to see the Center's exhibits?